pandaliyan/pandaliyan.github.io/content/home/experience.md

         performing **semantic search with Sentence-BERT**
       * Leveraged subword-level query representation and adversarial training in customer care dialogue system for misspelled user queries, which improved classification accuracy by 18% and increased user experience stability
+      * Mentored interns and new-hires on projects relevant to multi-task learning and query representation

 design: